kslav/medsam_breastmri/MedSAM/README.md

 * `HyperOptArgumentParser` was used instead of `ArgumentParser` due to the added ease of reading from a `.json` file.
 3. The `MedSAM` model and custom Dataset (`SegMRIDataset` in place of `NpyDataset`) classes were moved to their own `.py` files and imported into `main.py` and `main_ddp.py` for better readability, modularity, and personal coding preference.
 4. We aim to add Optuna functionality to `main.py` and `main_ddp.py` for automated hyperparameter optimization.

+To install MedSAM, clone the original MedSAM repo at https://github.com/bowang-lab/MedSAM and follow the authors' installation instructions (copied below as well for ease of access).

 ## Installation